teemutammela/auralcandy.net/README.md

 This repository contains the source code of [AuralCandy.Net](https://www.auralcandy.net/).
 Please note that this application is __tailored to our needs__ - it's __not a generic, turn-key podcast platform__.
 This source code is released for __educational purposes__ for anyone wishing to learn more about developing [Contentful](https://www.contentful.com/) applications using [Ruby](https://www.ruby-lang.org/en/) and [Sinatra](http://sinatrarb.com/).

 This source code is distributed under [Unlicense](https://unlicense.org/) and can be used for __non-commericial purposes only__.
 Any commercial use of this source code requires __explicit permission__ from the author.
 This application comes with __absolutely no warranty__.
-The author assumes no responsibility of data loss or any other unintended side-effect.
+The author assumes no responsibility of data loss or any other unintended side-effects.

 ## Author